 RSE/PSHE

-Curriculum Intent
+Intent

 At St. Oswald's we believe that PSHE (Personal, Social, Health and Economic education) contributes to all aspects of school life, by giving the children the skills, knowledge and understanding to lead confident, happy, healthy, independent and productive lives.
 Our curriculum ensures our pupils are prepared for the challenges and opportunities ahead as they grow up in an increasingly complex world.
 Learning about keeping themselves safe on and offline, respectful relationships, economic understanding, health (including mental health) and developing resilience and self efficiacy will ensure our pupils become successful adults who make a positive contribution to society.

-Although PSHE is currently a non-statutory subject, we strongly believe that teaching children about key elements of PSHE is fundamental to fulfil Section 2.1 of the National Curriculum framework that states:
+Although PSHE is a non-statutory subject, we strongly believe that teaching children about key elements of PSHE is fundamental to fulfil Section 2.1 of the National Curriculum framework that states:

 ‘Every state-funded school must offer a curriculum which is balanced and broadly based and which: